 Moving forward, these are the words young adults deserve to feel about food and body… Calming, Joyful, Easy, Loving, Peaceful, Beautiful, Nourishing, Confident, Satisfied, Simple!

-CLICK HERE if you would like to receive the FREE guide on the 10 Ways to Practice Self-Care Through Nutrition.
+CLICK HERE if you would like to receive the FREE workshop on the 10 Ways to Practice Self-Care Through Nutrition.

 Would you be interested in a simple meal planner and visual plate guide?
 Visit www.laurendormanRD.com and click “Workshops.”

 If interested in attending Lauren’s virtual classes or having her speak at your college or for an organization, please contact her: firstname.lastname@example.org

 Helpful accounts to support you developing a more positive relationship with food and body: